nomad-software/nomad.uk.net/markdown/articles/interesting-ways-of-using-go-channels.md

 ### Timeout

 In this example, a goroutine is started to do some work.
-A <code>timeout</code> channel is created to make sure a <code>case</code> is executed if the <code>select</code> is halting for too long.
+A `timeout` channel is created to make sure a `case` is executed if the `select` is halting for too long.
 In this case, the goroutine is terminated after thirty seconds of being idle.
-The timeout is assigned on every iteration of the <code>select</code> to make sure that if work is done, the timeout is reset.
+The timeout is assigned on every iteration of the `select` to make sure that if work is done, the timeout is reset.

 <script src="https://gist.github.com/nomad-software/0ff7b3bd50a91d366b9949c1cf84648d.js"></script>

 ### Heartbeat

 In this example, a goroutine is started to do some work.
-A <code>heartbeat</code> channel is created to make sure a <code>case</code> statement is executed at regular intervals.
-The <code>heartbeat</code> channel is not reset on each iteration to make sure it always executes on time.
+A `heartbeat` channel is created to make sure a `case` statement is executed at regular intervals.
+The `heartbeat` channel is not reset on each iteration to make sure it always executes on time.

 <script src="https://gist.github.com/nomad-software/eae38fe99db4976f1b2d47abe7042329.js"></script>